 Batching your work is a quick way to optimize your work schedule.
 Real estate agent time management is easier when you’re creating a schedule to focus on one project.
 This will keep you in the same mindset as you complete your project.
 One of the reasons why we fall off our productive workflow is because we have to shift gears from one project to another.

-For example, you could switch from sending emails to showing a property and then back to sending emails.
+For example, you could switch from sending emails to showing property and then back to sending emails.
 Batching your work in timeframes throughout the day will optimize where you allocate your time.
 For example, you can reserve the morning for showing property and the afternoon for sending emails.

 Don’t forget to reward yourself for completing projects.
 This form of positive reinforcement will encourage you to work towards rewards.
-Whether its sleeping in a little the next day or enjoying a few hours at the spa, giving yourself a treat is a great way to show self-appreciation.
+Whether it’s sleeping in a little the next day or enjoying a few hours at the spa, giving yourself a treat is a great way to show self-appreciation.

 Moreover, you should schedule time for play.
 This can be grabbing lunch with a friend or decompressing with a walk through a park.
-Scheduling time to relax and not think about work is important to staying productive.
+Scheduling time to relax and not think about work is important to stay productive.
 Without play, you’ll burn out and grow resentment for your own career.

 Scheduling, prioritizing, and creating a list of what needs to be done might seem like simple things to do, but they go a long way in boosting your productivity.
 Since you’re your own boss, you have to act like a boss.
 By managing your time wisely, you won’t let yourself slip.